 New Orleans needed something to lift them up; a common element to unite the people and bring them out of the darkness.
 Newly hired Head Coach Sean Payton and his new franchise quarterback Drew Brees decided that the New Orleans Saints would be that beacon of hope.

 Under the bright lights of a renovated Superdome, the Saints opened the 2006 season against their division rival, the Atlanta Falcons, on Monday Night Football.
 In their first game at home since before the storm, fans packed the building, cheering not only for their team, but for the resiliency of their city, which refused to concede to the hurricane.
-America cheered on the Saints as they defeated the Falcons 23-3, with Steve Gleason’s blocked punt becoming a signature image in team history.
-This emotional victory marked a metaphorical turning point for both the team and the city whereby they would begin a new chapter and look forward to a brighter future.
+America cheered on the Saints as they defeated the Falcons 23-3, with Steve Gleason’s punt block becoming a signature image in team history.
+This emotional victory marked a metaphorical turning point for both the team and the city whereby they would both begin a new chapter and look forward to a brighter future.

 New Orleans continued to heal and rebuild as the Saints transformed on the field to become one of the elite teams in the NFL, reaching the NFC Championship game for the first time in their franchise history.
 Their continued hard work and perseverance would culminate in 2009 with a Super Bowl victory, as the Saints defeated the Indianapolis Colts 31-17 to capture their first Lombardi Trophy.
-Payton and Brees were elevated to hero status.
-For more information about the history of the New Orleans Saints click here.
+Payton and Brees were elevated to permanent hero status.